Simply Law Jobs has released its latest annual report, and are happy to reveal the top 10 highest paying legal jobs in 2019.

 We have collected data from jobs posted in 2019 by recruiters, to identify the average salary for specific roles within the legal industry.

-The niche legal job board released the figures recently in its 2017-18 annual report, alongside data surrounding jobseekers in the industry.
 The report includes job hotpoints, gender insight, job category information, top growth areas and more surrounding legal professionals and their preferences for a new job.

 - Legal Counsel

 Alongside revealing the roles with the highest paying average salary in 2019, the report also revealed the YoY difference in average salaries in the industry from 2017-18.

 The list remains very similar to the 2018 results, however we can see a few switches between some of the roles.

 Partner jobs remained the roles with the highest average salary in 2019, and we saw a 10.52% increase too.
 The average salary was £90,414.88.

 The average salary for Legal Counsel roles remained in the top 10 too, averaging out at £69,784.77, a 12.83% increase from 2018.

 The average salary for Head of Legal jobs was £68,317.31, a 12.59% increase from 2018, when it was £60,676.14.